sokmontrey/dynamical-js/README.md

-A basic vertex based geometry Physics engine written in JavaScript.
+An attempt on writing a Physic engine from scratch in Javascript.